acqdiv/frequent-frames/README.md

 # Frequent frames analysis pipeline

+## Details

+For more information about the ACQDIV project, see: [http://www.acqdiv.uzh.ch/](http://www.acqdiv.uzh.ch/).
+The research leading to these results has received funding from the European Union’s Seventh Framework Programme (FP7/2007-2013) under grant agreement no 615988 (PI Sabine Stoll).

+## Pipeline

 1. Generate the bigrams

 Run the script: `bigrams.py` to generate the bigram frequencies.
 Note this make take a long time.